ByteSizeTech/fitletics-android/README.md

 # fitletics-android
 Android app for Fitletics

-Vishal and Aadi are working on this
+Vishal and Aadi are working on this from V-branch